github-education-resources/GitHubGraduation-2022/_data/Mindstormer-0/Mindstormer-0.md

 ---
 name: Caleb A. Collar
 institution: Carthage College
-quote: Q: What are the three hardest problems in computer science?
-A: Naming things and off-by-one errors.
+quote: What are the three hardest problems in computer science?
+Naming things and off-by-one errors.
 github_user: Mindstormer-0
 ---